archivist/archivist/README.md

 - leave comments for any piece of text for editors/researches collaboration
 - describe the document’s metadata

 Some of the interviews from Memorial’s Ost-Arbeiters archive last over 7 hours of time.
 The resulting documents are typically incredibly large, e.g., more than 10000 paragraphs, having the same amount of annotations and comments attached to it.

-That’s like a small book, isn’t it?
-And Archivist Writer was powerful enough to handle it.
-Amazing!
+You can connect any external data storage for referencing, basicly you just need to expose it as JSON REST API.
+Archivist as platform use [special set of managers for managing data]().
+Archivist Writer is built on top of [Substance library](https://github.com/substance/substance).
+It's available as part of [Archivist Core]().

+If you want to use it in your project you'll probably need to overwrite [writer components](https://github.com/archivist/archivist-core/tree/master/writer/components) as well as [document schema]().

+You can learn how to connect Archivist Writer to your application by discover [source code](https://github.com/archivist/archivist/tree/master/src/writer) of Archivist.

+### Archivist Reader

+Archivist Reader was developed to present interviews in the best possible way.
+It makes possible exploring linked resources without losing the place in the interview.
+You can jump straight to the media source in that places where editors placed timecodes, so you can read and listen or watch the original record.
+Again without losing position in the text.
+All resources (locations, persons, etc.) have links to the [resource browser], so you can see a full description of locations and persons etc. as well as access all interviews where a specific entity was mentioned.
+You can also see every location on a map using our [map browser]().

+Archivist Reader designed to play videos from [Vimeo online video platform](https://vimeo.com).
+It uses [Vimeo JS API library Froogaloop](https://github.com/vimeo/player-api/tree/master/javascript) for easiest video control.
+For playing audio files Reader use [jPlayer library](https://github.com/happyworm/jPlayer).
+You will need to upload audio files to your [media server]() in two formats (mp3, ogg) to cover most of the modern browsers compability.

+Archivist Reader shared a lot of code with [Archivist Writer]().
+It is also built on top of [Substance library](https://github.com/substance/substance) and available as part of [Archivist Core]().

+Again, if you want to use it in your project you'll need to overwrite [reader components](https://github.com/archivist/archivist-core/tree/master/reader/components) as well as [document schema]().

+You can learn how to connect Archivist Reader to your application by discover [source code](https://github.com/archivist/archivist/tree/master/src/reader) of Archivist.

+### Archivist Browser

+Archivist Browser is the main entry point for your archive.
+Here you can see a list of all documents from your archive, perform full-text search queries and filter using the ontology tree.
+In fact Archivist Browser is just an interface for running ElasticSearch queries.
+Simple and powerful.
+We are indexing each fragment of documents as well as all entities.
+From the result list you are able to jump right into an interview highlighting the subject or entity you were interested in.
+Archivist Browser is based Lens Browser from eLife.
+We’d like to thank eLife for developing this browsing interface and making it available as an open source project.
+It allowed us to adapt the implementation for our needs.

 # Install